 I had so much fun making this recipe.
-It’s part of the Chopped At Home Challenge with Sargento!
-I was challenged to make a Mexican recipe using Sargento 4 Cheese Mexican Blend, as well as corn tortillas, Poblano peppers, and chicken thighs.
+I was challenged to make a Mexican inspired recipe using a 4-Cheese Mexican Blend, as well as corn tortillas, Poblano peppers, and chicken thighs.

 Since I love the taste of chicken thighs I knew they would bring a really intense flavour to this dish.
 I bought skinless chicken thighs from the butcher and cut the meat off myself.
 Doing it myself meant controlling the size of the pieces perfectly.